commerceblock/docs/source/bidding/index.rst

 Bid transaction validity
 ^^^^^^^^^^^^^^^^^^^^^^^^

-When a bid transaction is recieved into a block, the ``UpdateRequestBidList`` function will determine its validity, and if it is valid, the TxID and other bid information will be added to the relevant request bid set in the request list.
+When a bid transaction is received into a block, the ``UpdateRequestBidList`` function will determine its validity, and if it is valid, the TxID and other bid information will be added to the relevant request bid set in the request list.
 The validity will be determined as follows:

 #.
 Check if transaction is encoded as a bid transaction.